joachimnorden/joko-gaming/TESTING.md

 32. As a user I want to be able to have a personalized user profile so that I can view my personal order history and order confirmations and save my payment information
     - A user can reach their personal profile from the navigation with order history and able to save payment information.

+# Responsivness
+The page is fully responsive and all user stories works in both mobile and desktop